What better place to spend a Hawaiian spring break than the lush tropical paradise of Oahu?

 For example, spend an hour or two roaming the natural wonderland that is Waimea Valley and you’ll never want to leave.

-As a bonus, there’s also plenty of activities to enjoy like beach volleyball, paddle-boarding, ping pong, and more.
-It’s basically the whole package.
+As a bonus, there are also plenty of activities to enjoy like beach volleyball, paddle-boarding, ping pong, and more.
+The kids will love the chance to be active.

 From the Battleship Missouri Memorial to the Pacific Aviation Museum, you can spend a few hours at each attraction and basically spend an entire day of learning all about the history of the Pearl Harbor Naval Base and the events of 1941 and beyond.

-Don’t forget a narrated tour of the USS Arizona Memorial, which has just been voted the #5 Landmark in the U.S. in a Tripadvisor poll.
+Don’t forget a narrated tour of the USS Arizona Memorial, which has been consistently voted a top Landmark in the U.S. in Tripadvisor polls.

 Now that you’ve had your fill of history, culture, and perhaps even relaxation, it’s time to breathe some more excitement into your vacation.